 Lying on the grass, enjoying the fresh breeze, and watching our kite flutter gently in the wind, I felt incredibly at ease.

 I was blown away by how genuine Aldo and Hector’s family and friends are.
 Their love for life, concern for strangers, and attentive hospitality are testaments to the beauties in a world that is so often preoccupied with the fear of the unknown.
-Of course, as a female solo traveler, I often take precautions when abroad.
-But time and time again, my experiences have shown me that fantastic people are everywhere.

 Although my stay in Soacha was short, it is yet another instance where I felt incredibly humbled by the strangers I’ve come to meet on the road.